parku/docs/api/locations.md

 `required_fields` lists all additionally required fields when creating a booking for this location.
 The field names correspond to the `booking.fields.*` entries in the settings endpoint.

 `provider` node informs about parking space provider.
-Additional information for provider can be found from by same key from [settings](/api/settings/)
+Additional information for the provider can be using the same key in [settings](/api/settings/)

 ## Get availability times for location